georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Get Georgia Bankruptcy Records

-Bankruptcy records are available through the PACER (Public Access Court Electronic Records) system, and interested persons must register and login to gain access.
+Bankruptcy records are available through the PACER (Public Access Court Electronic Records) system.
+However, interested persons are generally required to register and login to gain access.
 Information revealed on the PACER portal includes the name of the judge and trustee, court date, copies of proofs of claims, names and addresses of creditor attorneys, copies of all bankruptcy documents, and the bankruptcy case number.
 PACER charges $.10 per page.
 For online requests, applicants are to fill a request form.

-Interested persons can procure copies of bankruptcy records in person from the clerk’s office in the district court.
-There are public computer terminals at the clerk’s office where members of the public can view bankruptcy files for free.
+State residents may procure copies of bankruptcy records in person from the clerk’s office in the district court.
+There are public computer terminals at the clerk’s office where members of the public may be able to view bankruptcy files for free.
 However, obtaining physical copies costs $.10 per page, while certified copies attract $11.00.

 How do I Find Out if My Bankruptcy Case is Closed in Georgia?